ASBESTOS. Not here. Not anywhere.

 SERBUK and LION are together trying to build union support for the campaign in each of the 26 factories.
 They believe that unless there is an organised working class base leading the campaign, then a ban could potentially leave those most exposed to the poison also out of a job.
 “Firstly, there must be provisions put in place for compensation for workers who get sick – and we know from international experience that there is going to be many, many workers and their families who will get sick.
 Secondly, there must be support for the factories to be refitted to produce non-asbestos commodities, or support for the workers to re-train” said Darisman.

-APHEDA is building an organised base of unionists in Australia to fund and be ready to take action in this important international work.
+APHEDA is asking unionists in Australia to fund and be ready to take action in this important international work.
 Emily Mayo, APHEDA’s campaigns coordinator, laid open the invitation “The international asbestos industry is organised, wealthy and ruthless.
 We can defeat this industry, but only if we’re organised, and we act together.
-APHEDA can be a vehicle for building resources, expertise and a collective power that stretches across all of the countries in which this poison is being used.
+APHEDA can help build resources, bring in expertise and build collective power that stretches across all of the countries in which this poison is being used.
 Join APHEDA.
 Join the campaign”.

 You can join at www.apheda.org.au/join